 Document generation is the highest-ROI AI application for most small businesses.
 Proposals, follow-up emails, standard operating procedures, job descriptions, and customer-facing FAQs are all high-frequency documents that currently require significant manual drafting time.
 A generative AI writing assistant reduces time-per-document by 50-70% for trained users, with minimal error risk when a human review step is applied.
 The total investment is $20 to $30 per month per user.
 No integration required.
 No IT infrastructure required.
 Measurable within 30 days.

 Meeting documentation is the second-highest-ROI AI application.
 AI transcription and summary tools reduce the manual work of meeting notes from 30 to 60 minutes per meeting to under 5 minutes of review.
 For a business that holds ten client calls per week, that is 4 to 9 hours of manual work per week eliminated for $10 to $20 per month.
-The ROI calculation is straightforward.
+The ROI calculation is clear.
 The implementation is a browser extension or a calendar integration.

 Scheduling coordination is the third high-ROI application.
 AI scheduling assistants eliminate the back-and-forth of calendar coordination for client meetings, reducing the administrative time associated with booking from 10 to 20 minutes per meeting to under 2 minutes.
 For businesses with high client meeting volume, the cumulative time saving justifies the $15 to $25 per month cost within the first week of deployment.